lonamdutyana/watch_next/README.md

 4. **Get Movie Recommendation**: The script will analyze the given description and return the title of the most similar movie found in the `movies.txt` file.

-5. ## Contributing
+5. ## Contributing**:
    Contributions are welcome!
 If you have ideas to improve the script or encounter any issues, feel free to fork the         repository, make your changes, and submit a pull request.

-6. ## requirements
+7. ## requirements
 [requirements.txt](https://github.com/lonamdutyana/watch_next/files/14439792/requirements.txt)